Skip to content

 rng = np.random.default_rng()

-if type(source_column) is not type(target_column) or type(
+if type(source_column) is not type(target_column) or type(target_column) is not type(flags_column):

 raise ValueError("source, target and flags columns must be of the same type")